-In our first year of appointment we have carried out an overall review of Corporate Governance arrangements, and have no recommendations.
+In our second year of appointment we have carried out an overall review of Corporate Governance arrangements, and have no specific recommendations.
+There appears to be a good system of Corporate Governance in place.

 1.4 Action Plan

 Our only recommendation relates to achieving full compliance with FRS17.